 More Recent Developments

-During the last ten years, two new aspects have been introduced.
-A new Lifetime Achievement Award was initiated in 2008 to recognise long-term commitment to niobium metallurgy.
-A second initiative, related to the Charles Hatchett Award has been the establishment of Charles Hatchett Award Seminars, held adjacent to the annual prize-winning ceremonies in London in July each year.
+In 2008 two new aspects were introduced.
+A Lifetime Achievement Award was initiated to recognise long-term commitment to niobium technology.
+A second initiative, related to the Charles Hatchett Award has been the establishment of Charles Hatchett Award Seminars, held adjacent to the annual Award ceremonies in London in July each year.